chrg127/gmplayer/README.txt

 WINDOWS

-On Windows, you must install both conan and Qt already.
+On Windows, you must install both conan and Qt.
 You should install Qt through the online installer.
 When everything is installed, issue the following commands on the project root: